 What are natural sunscreen alternatives?

-Natural sunscreens can be defined as naturally derived substances that provide sun protection.
+Natural sunscreens are naturally derived substances that provide sun protection.

 According to scientific studies they are mostly vegetable oils and butters.